telosnetwork/delphi-oracle-bridge/README.md

 # Delphi Oracle EVM Bridge

 This repository contains the Telos Delphi Oracle EVM <> Antelope Bridge.
-It is divided in 3 sections: EVM, Antelope and listener scripts ran by oracles.
+It is divided in 3 sections: EVM, Antelope and Listeners.

 ## EVM